 A Rotten Egg

-The first Egg Fu was a Robert Kanigher creation that hit on every Asian stereotype of World War II.
+The first Egg Fu was a Robert Kanigher creation that hit on almost every Asian stereotype of World War II.
 He had a face like a war time propaganda poster, a Fu Manchu mustache (prehensile, no less) and spoke with an "Amelicans will be velly solly" accent.
 He schemed to blow up a U.S. Navy fleet but was defeated by Wonder Woman.
 At one point Wonder Woman actually gets literally blown to smithereens-- only to find that the Amazons conveniently have a machine that undoes just exactly that kind of death.
 Shades of the Bat-Shark-Repellent!
 Egg Fu is occasionally shown as having a prehensile mustache which can function as a hand.

 Making A Bad Thing Worse